carloslfu/blocklify/README.md

 - Two way parsing code, import and export code.

 Supported languages:
-- JavaScript. (partially - in develop)
+- JavaScript. (partially - work in progress)

 ## Getting started

-Just add blocklify_compressed.js file to your code (See the demo in demos folder), you need include blockly before blocklify.
+Just add blocklify_compressed.js file to your code (See the demo in demos folder), you need include blockly before blocklify sources.

+This proyect is under alpha development, don't use for production, is a work in progress.

 ## Develop